testing-library/eslint-plugin-testing-library/docs/rules/prefer-screen-queries.md

 ## Rule Details

 DOM Testing Library (and other Testing Library frameworks built on top of it) exports a `screen` object which has every query (and a `debug` method).
 This works better with autocomplete and makes each test a little simpler to write and maintain.
 This rule aims to force writing tests using queries directly from `screen` object rather than destructuring them from `render` result.
+Given the screen component does not expose utility methods such as `rerender()` or the `container` property, it is correct to use the `render` response in those scenarios.

 Examples of **incorrect** code for this rule: